ObamaCare death

 ago, owns his home outright in a pricey Seattle suburb and is living off his

-e wanted no part of the government’s so-called free health care.
+investments.
+He wanted no part of the government’s so-called free health care.
 “It’s

 supposed to be a safety net program.
 It’s not supposed to be for someone who

+has assets who can pay the bill,” he said.
 And after reading the fine print, Gialanella had another reason to flee

 Medicaid — the potential death debt.